tatetian/tatetian.github.io/about.md

 - Collaborate with artists to invent an interactive installation?
 [Look]().

 My motto as a hacker is [*make something useful*](http://www.paulgraham.com/ideas.html).
-Fine.
-I lied.
-I constantly make stuffs for fun.
+Well, actually, I can't stop making stuffs just for fun.
 LOL.

 In my spare time, I play finger-style guitar.
 And I am passionate about Ultimate Frisbee.
 I have the privilege of being the captain of the varsity Ultimate